Black Cross Nurses: History

+Requirements

 The requirements of membership were that the women be active members of the UNIA, between 15 and 45 years old and "of Negro blood and African descent".
 Nurses were also required to be able to read and write in order to promote literacy in their communities and serve as examples to others.
 As an overriding goal, the organization used social health concerns to uplift the black race from degeneracy, believing that by creating a sanitary living environment, the community would prosper.
 Units quickly formed in cities across the United States, as well as in The Caribbean and Central America.

+Growth of the UNIA

 In the early 1920s, the United States UNIA organizations spread into thirty-eight states, and membership in the Black Cross Nurses was in the tens of thousands.
 The largest branch in the world was located in Harlem.
 Within a few years of the formal organization of the Black Cross Nurses, there were chapters in Alabama, Chicago, California, Georgia, Louisiana, New Jersey, New York, and Virginia, with international chapters in Belize, Nova Scotia, Panama, Trinidad and Tobago.
 By 1927, membership had declined, but the Black Cross Nurses provided education for African-American nurses and health care access to African Americans in their communities through the 1960s.

 Culture

 All white uniforms including dress, shoes, stockings and a cap adorned with a black cross encircled by a red background with a green center were worn for dress and official functions.
 Duty uniforms, consisted of a green dress over which was worn an ivory apron accompanied by black shoes and stockings, set the BCN nurses apart from other nurses and united them as symbolically as members.
 Green was chosen as a representation of growth and renewal.
 Criticism of the dress and cape stemmed from a comparison to a nun's habit, while UNIA men's uniforms resembled military attire.

 Ancillary responsibilities of the BCN included singing in a choir and marching in parades.
 Choir rehearsals were on Friday.
 Marching practice was necessary as local chapters participated in parades on holidays such as Memorial Day and the Fourth of July, sometimes carrying the Black Nationalist flag.

+At a time in history when the words "black people" were unpopular to use, the nurses were instilling pridefulness to be black, both in their community and families.These were values passed down by Marcus Garvey's teachings for BCN.
+Families were involved in the UNIA meeting halls where there would be food for attendees.
+Many different classes were taught, as well as many different activities and celebrations for the community.
+The community was the culture for the UNIA and the BCN, coming together to support one another.